-Series of related eLearning courses that highlight a concentrated area of study
+Select groups of related courses that highlight a special area of study

 The Counterintelligence (CI) Awareness Program's purpose is to make DoD and Industry Security personnel aware of their responsibility to report unusual activities or behaviors and various threats from foreign intelligence entities, other illicit collectors of US defense information, and/or terrorists.

 Cybersecurity is the ability to protect or defend the use of cyberspace from attacks.